luapower/luapower-all/nw.md

 to be called on that action.
 To fire an event call `fire(event_name, args...)`.
 To add one or more functions to be called when an event is fired use `on(event_name, handler)`.
 Those functions will be called in the order in which they were added.
-You can also add methods in the target object named after the event.
-Those will be called first.
+If there's a method on the target object with the same name as the event, that method will also be called when the event fires, before any other handlers.

-Any extra args passed to `fire()` will be passed on to the handlers.
+Extra args passed to `fire()` will be passed on to the handlers.
 The first handler to return a non-nil value stops the call chain and that value is returned to the caller who fired the event.

 ### `function app/win/view:`_`event_name`_`() ... end`

-Call `func` when `event_name` is fired, always before calling any handlers added with `on()`.
+Method that will be fired when `event_name` is fired, before other handlers.

 ### `app/win/view:on(event, func)`

-Call `func` when `event_name` is fired.
+Call `func` when `event` is fired.
 Multiple functions can be attached to the same event: they are called in the order in which they were added.

+`event` can be `'event_name'` or `'event_name.namespace'`, which tags the handler with a namespace (which is just a convenience to aid in bulk removal of events).

-### `app/win/view:off(event[, func])`
+### `app/win/view:off(event)`

-Remove a specific handler or all handlers associated with an event.
+Remove all handlers associated with an event name and/or namespace.
+`event` can be `'event_name'`, `'.namespace'` or `'event_name.namespace'`.

 ### `app/win/view:fire(event, ...) -> ret`